Fusing elements of electronica, rock and pop with a danceable groove, Karmacoda create music that is modern yet deeply

 Their songs, often cinematic in scope and vibe, have been featured prominently in film and television soundtracks and have won a number of music awards.

-Bassist, Eric Matsuno joined the band during the release of their 2007 album success, Illuminate and vocalist, Jessica Ford joined adding her amazing vocals following the release of their 2015 album Love and Fate and rounds out the band.
+Bassist, Eric Matsuno joined the band during the release of their 2007 album success, Illuminate and vocalist, Jessica Ford joined adding her amazing vocals following the release of their 2015 album Love and Fate.
+Mark Pistel joined in 2016 as DJ and keyboardist and general sound wizard and rounds out the band.

 From the very beginning, Karmacoda has recorded their albums at The Amsterdam Room, B.'s personal studio.
 In 2009 the band built The Briefing Room, a combined dedicated, personal rehearsal space and recording studio on Treasure Island, in the heart of the San Francisco Bay.
 All of their albums since Eternal have been recorded at both studios.
 While their albums have always featured stellar production, live, the band brings an emotional intensity generated by their dynamic performances, more akin to a rock show than a DJ set.

-Their soon to be released 2015 album builds upon the organic meets electric sound Karmacoda has been cultivating since their inception, and is filled with lush musical landscapes, hooky choruses, moving vocal performances and melodies that linger.
+Their 2015 album Love and Fate builds upon the organic meets electric sound Karmacoda has been cultivating since their inception, and is filled with lush musical landscapes, hooky choruses, moving vocal performances and melodies that linger.
 The first single from the album is We Don't Have a Lot of Time which features the inimitable vocals of Beth Hirsch who joins B. on the beautiful duet.